-If we or our collaborator are unable to successfully commercialize our product candidates or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to successfully commercialize our product candidates or experience significant delays in doing so, our business will be materially harmed.

 Our ability to generate product revenues will depend on the successful development and eventual commercialization of our product candidates.
 The success of our product candidates will depend on many factors, including: